Gary Lindsay Dance Scholarship

 Opportunity for young dance artists

-The Gary Lindsay Dance Scholarship will provide funding to dancers who wish to pursue a professional career in dance.
-The selected dancers will demonstrate not only an interest and passion for the field, but also a desire to broaden their horizons.
+Now in its second year, The Gary Lindsay Dance Scholarship provides funding to dancers who wish to pursue a professional career in dance.
+The selected dancers demonstrate not only an interest and passion for the field, but also a desire to broaden their horizons.
 The purpose of the scholarship is to provide an opportunity for dancers based on their merit and their financial need.
 All movers, in all disciplines, are encouraged to apply.

 Continuing Gary Lindsay’s Legacy

 The scholarship was created with Gary’s generous and caring spirit as the driving force.
 The purpose of the scholarship is to provide opportunity to a person who wants to pursue a professional career in dance.

 The committee is looking for someone who has a passion for movement, but has not yet had the opportunity to reach their full potential.
 The selected dancer will receive the scholarship based on their financial need and merit.
 The selected dancer must be accepted to the program of their choice before receiving the funds.
 The scholarship will provide funds for a continued study in the field of dance.
 Some funding may be available for travel expenses and room and board.

 The selected dancer will create a VLOG showing the timeline and any performance or rehearsals during the duration of the scholarship.
 Archives and documentation should be made for each scholarship.

 The selected dancer may perform with MFDP|SF and its affiliated programming, like Dancing in the Park SF and the Emerging Choreographers Forum SF.
 The dancer should be available to speak about their experience with board members, donors and funders.